Contracting with Transatlantic Division

 The Transatlantic Division does not award contracts directly.
 Rather, contracts are awarded by the Transatlantic Middle East District (TAM) located in Winchester, Virginia, and the Transatlantic Expeditionary District (TAE) located in Arifjan, Kuwait, both subordinate organizations.

 To accomplish its design and construction missions in the U.S. Central Command area of operations, the districts of the Transatlantic Division award and manage contracts that support the United States’ goals for security and stability in this region.

-- The Transatlantic Expeditionary District is focused on delivering construction projects and services that create the conditions for improved security and stability in Afghanistan.
+- The Transatlantic Expeditionary District is focused on delivering construction projects and services that create the conditions for improved security and stability in Kuwait and throughout Central Asia.

 - Within the whole of the USCENTCOM area of operations, the Transatlantic Middle East District accomplishes projects that support U.S. military operations, other U.S. agencies that request U.S. Army Corps of Engineers services, and foreign government agencies that request engineering assistance using the appropriate U.S. government authorities for such work.